North Korea national football team: Withdrawal period (1993–2005)

-Invigorated by their participation in the final phase of the 1992 Asian Cup, Csernai's men attacked the qualification for the 1994 FIFA World Cup full of hope.
+Invigorated by their participation in the final phase of the 1992 AFC Asian Cup, Csernai's men turned to qualification for the 1994 FIFA World Cup.
 Placed into Group C, North Korea finished undefeated, ahead of Qatar, Singapore, Indonesia and Vietnam.
-The next round took the form of a single pool bringing together the six winners of the first round and the matches are once again held in Doha.
+The next round took the form of a single pool bringing together the six winners of the first round, the matches again held in Doha.
 Unfortunately for the North Koreans, after an inaugural victory against Iraq (3–2), they suffered four defeats in a row.
-The disappointment was immense, both for the Hungarian coach, who left his post after the last meeting and left for Europe without returning to Pyongyang, and the federation put the national team on hold for more than four years.
-During this period, when North Korea tumbled in the ranking established by FIFA, they choose not to register for any competition.
-This period of withdrawal coincided with the North Korean famine (1994–1998), causing hundreds of thousands of deaths.
-It also coincided with the official three-year mourning following the death of President Kim Il-sung in 1994, and the accession to power of his son Kim Jong-il.
+Csernai left his post after the last meeting and left for Europe without returning to Pyongyang, and the federation put the national team on hold for more than four years.
+During this period, which saw North Korea tumble in the FIFA rankings, they choose not to register for any competition.
+This period of withdrawal coincided with the North Korean famine (1994–1998), which caused hundreds of thousands of deaths, as well as the official three-year mourning following the death of President Kim Il Sung in 1994 and the accession to power of his son Kim Jong Il.

-North Korea made their return to an official game in 2000 AFC Asian Cup qualification.
-Placed into Group 8 along with Thailand, Malaysia and Taiwan, Myong Dong-chan's men are only beaten by the Thais, and booked their ticket for the final tournament.
-They continue with the 2000 Olympic qualification but they finished second in their group, failing to advance.
-Following this, the federation again decided to sideline the team, withdrawing it from the qualifiers for the 2002 World Cup and for the 2003 EAFC.
+North Korea made their return to official games in 2000 AFC Asian Cup qualification.
+Placed into Group 8 along with Thailand, Malaysia and Chinese Taipei, Myong Dong-chan's men only lost to the Thais, and booked their ticket for the final tournament.
+They continued with the 2000 Olympic qualification but they finished second in their group, failing to advance.
+Following this, the federation again decided to sideline the team, withdrawing it from the qualifiers for the 2002 FIFA World Cup and for the 2003 EAFC.